-Over the years, Halloween costumes that we purchase or make for our kids (and ourselves!) can really add up.
+Over the years, Halloween costumes that we purchase, or make for our kids, can really add up.
 If you are like our family, we like to keep costumes on hand for future Halloween events, as well as special dress up occasions at church or school.

 My mom enjoyed making costumes for my sister and I when we were little.
 When I became a mom I wanted to do the same for my kids.
 I really loved coming up with costume ideas, sewing them, and seeing the ideas come to life!
 I appreciated that I could store and save costumes so my younger bundles of joy could wear and enjoy them once they grew into them.

 I know sewing and making costumes isn’t exciting for everyone.
 Whether you make costumes or buy them, protecting them from the elements is important!

 Having easy halloween costume storage for kids will keep your children’s costumes organized, contained, and safe from dust and bugs too!
 Ultimately, by having the costumes organized, they will take up less space and be easy to find!

 Before you start to get your costumes organized, it’s important to:

 1. Go through your inventory of costumes.
 You may not want to keep costumes that:

 - No one in the family will want to wear ever again.
 (Sometimes we have had flops when designing costumes!)

 - Machine wash – This is a good option if the costume does not have detailed elements like beading.
 You can use a gentle cycle for washing and hang dry to keep fabric from looking too worn.